Rajveer-07/Rajveer-07/README.md

 <h1 align="center">Hi 👋, I'm Rajveer Dangi</h1>

-<h3 align="center">🔍 I'm passionate about research and using Artificial Intelligence to bring ideas to life.
-Building ideas with research and AI tools.
+<h3 align="center">🔍  I’m passionate about research and using Artificial Intelligence to turn ideas into reality.
+Even without formal programming knowledge, I leverage my research skills and AI tools to build anything that sparks my interest.

 🚀 What Drives Me:
 • 📈 Learning new skills